Reduce Text Size (-)Increase Text Size (+)

 • Public Interest Advocacy Centre (PIAC)

-Member organisations are generally entitled to send two representatives to NLAF meetings, although smaller organisations such as PILCH and PIAC are generally expected to send one representative.
+Member organisations are generally entitled to send two representatives to NLAF Plenary Group meetings, although smaller organisations such as Justice Connect and PIAC are generally expected to send one representative.
 Notice of a change of representative must be in writing addressed to the Chair and must be made within a reasonable period of time after the appointment.

 The Chair and Deputy Chair of NLAF are to be elected by a decision of the members from among themselves at the first NLAF meeting in each calendar year.
 The position of Chair or Deputy Chair becomes vacant when that person: